scalableminds/webknossos-wrap/README.md

 # The webKNOSSOS Wrapper Format
-The webKNOSSOS wrapper format is a file format for large volumetric voxel data with support for multiple channels.
-It was optimized for high-speed access to data subvolumes.
+webKNOSSOS wrapper is a file format designed for large-scale, three-dimensional voxel datasets.
+It was optimized for high-speed access to data subvolumes, and supports multi-channel data and dataset compression.

 ## Implementations
 This repository contains reference implementations for the webKNOSSOS wrapper